annalysianska-svg/ontario-potential-output-growth/README.md

 # Ontario Potential Output Growth

 ## Overview
-This project estimates Ontario’s potential output growth using a Cobb-Douglas production function and scenario analysis.
+This project estimates Ontario’s potential output growth in 2025-2035 using a Cobb-Douglas production function and scenario analysis on immigrant labour and tariff impacts.

 ## Research question
 What is the potential growth in GDP for Ontario, and how might it change under alternative immigration and trade disruption scenarios?